 Estimated bills are calculated by averaging the daily consumption between two readings, then multiplying this by the number of days in the billing period.
 In the absence of any company readings the consumption from the previous billing period will normally be used as the basis for the estimated usage.
-When you receive an estimated bill from us you can provide us with an actual reading which you can add using 'MyAccount' or by calling us on 01223 70 60 50.
+An estimate of average daily usage based on occupancy will be used if there are no actual readings available, for example for customers who have recently switched to metered charges.
+When you receive an estimated bill from us you can provide us with an actual reading which you can add using 'My Account' or by calling us on 01223 70 60 50.
 We will then provide you with an amended bill based on your actual readings.
-In 2023/24 water and sewerage charges will be applied from the first bill after 1 April 2023.
+In 2025/26 water and sewerage charges will be applied from the first bill after 1 April 2025.

-Where this bill covers a billing period up to and after 1 April 2023 we will calculate charges by:
+Where this bill covers a billing period up to and after 1 April 2025 we will calculate charges by:

-- Averaging the daily consumption and applying this figure to the number of days in the billing period prior to 1 April 2023 and applying the old water and sewerage charges - Averaging the daily consumption and applying this figure to the number of days in the billing period after 31 March 2023 and applying the new water and sewerage charges - Payment is due on the date shown on the bill.
+- Averaging the daily consumption and applying this figure to the number of days in the billing period prior to 1 April 2025 and applying the old water and sewerage charges - Averaging the daily consumption and applying this figure to the number of days in the billing period after 31 March 2025 and applying the new water and sewerage charges - Payment is due on the date shown on the bill.